pablo1793/mp1-author_website/README.md

 Finally, at the bottom of all the site's pages there is a simple footer which bookends the design of the website along with the fixed navbar at the top.

+### Existing features

+* Header Logo.
+Exists on every page and allows the users to easily recognise the author's brand.
+When clicked it returns the user to the landing page as they would expect.
+* Header Navigation Bar.
+Exists on every page and allows users to easily navigate the site's pages to quickly get where they want to go.
+* Footer Copyright information.
+Exists on every page and allows the author to protect his copyright.
+* Newsletter Signup Button.
+Exists inside the navigation bar on every page and allows users to sign up to the author's monthly newsletter.
+* [News Page](news.html).
+Allows users to get updated on the author's progress with his ongoing projects and to read about his most recent published novel.
+* [Online Library Page](library.html).
+Allows users to view the book covers and read about all of the authors published novels.
+* [About Page](about.html).
+Allows user to view a portrait of the author as well as read a brief biography detailing his life so far.

+### Features to implement in future

+* Quotes on landing page praising the author's previously published works.
+* Shop Page.
+Will allow users to buy books directly from the author.
+* Characters Page.
+Will allow users to read more about their favourite characters.
+* Author Blog.
+Will allows users to browse the author's thoughts on a deeper level.
+* Option to choose the language of the website.
+Will allow non-native English speaking readers to also benefit from the information provided by the site.

 ## Installation Instructions

 To clone this project into Gitpod you will need: